NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

 ****

 * Change into `$HOME/training`
-* Remove the previously added `README.md` file from the staging index with `git rm --cached README.md`
+* Remove the previously added `README.md` file from the staging area with `git rm --cached README.md`
 * Verify it with `git status` and explain what happened
 * Re-add the `README.md` and examine again with `git status`